Guidelines for Red Meat Abattoirs

 5.5 Use of Controlled Atmosphere Stunning (CAS) and Controlled Atmosphere Killing (CAK)

-5.5.1 Recommended Controlled Atmosphere Stunning (CAS) and Controlled Atmosphere Killing (CAK) systems should be used to render hogs insensible.
+5.5.1 Recommended Controlled Atmosphere Stunning (CAS) and Controlled Atmosphere Killing (CAK) systems should be used to render pigs insensible.

 5.5.2 The controlled atmosphere system must rapidly cause insensibility.